 Endosulfan is a highly toxic, antiquated insecticide, and one of the last organochlorine pesticides still in use.
 It’s so harmful that before it was recently banned across most of West Africa in 2008, it poisoned thousands of cotton farmers and family members through occupational or accidental exposure, with hundreds of fatalities.
 It is also highly toxic to fish, birds, bees and aquatic life.
 The pesticide causes long term health problems too – epidemiological studies link chronic exposure to autism, delayed puberty, and birth defects of the male reproductive system in humans.

 Endosulfan is Very Persistent

 It stays in the environment long after it’s been applied, it accumulates in organisms and across food chains, and it travels the globe and contaminates ecosystems far from where it’s used.
 Its listing by the Stockholm Convention on Persistent Organic Pollutants (POPs) in 2011, following a successful campaign by PAN UK and others, triggered its inclusion on the prohibited lists of a number of supply chain standards.
 The elimination of this highly hazardous pesticide will bring numerous health and environmental benefits, but some producers in the developing world may find it difficult to adapt to its removal – particularly in the coffee sector.

 PAN UK has compiled ‘real world’ information on experiences of Latin American coffee farmers who have successfully eliminated endosulfan, in smallholder associations and on coffee estates.

 Other background documents

-Watch our videos below featuring farmer experiences in Latin America in the growing of coffee without the use of endosulfan.
+Watch our videos below featuring farmer experiences in Latin America.
 These cover integrated pest management methods on good cultural practices, biological control, trapping, monitoring, and decision-making.